exogen/graphbrainz/docs/schema.md

   ended: Boolean
 }

+# Language code, optionally with country and encoding.
+scalar Locale

 # A lookup of an individual MusicBrainz entity by its MBID.
 type LookupQuery {
   # Look up a specific area by its MBID.